Metreleptin Side Effects

 Frequency not reported: T-cell lymphoma, anaplastic large cell lymphoma

 Three cases of T-cell lymphoma were reported among patients with acquired generalized lipodystrophy; 2 patients diagnosed with peripheral T-cell lymphoma during treatment had immunodeficiency and significant hematologic abnormalities including severe bone marrow abnormalities prior to starting treatment.
 Anaplastic large cell lymphoma was reported in 1 patient receiving this drug who did not have hematologic abnormalities before treatment.

 1. "Product Information.
 Myalept (metreleptin)."
 Bristol-Myers Squibb, Princeton, NJ.

-Not all side effects for metreleptin may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of metreleptin may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.